DiffuseHyperion/eagleregg/README.md

 # eagleregg
-Required files for pterodactyl eggs for eaglercraft's bungee and bukkit servers

-Find the json files in the releases tab
+A repo of files for LAX1DUDE's Eaglercraft files.
+Updates happen when I do it, lazy to do github actions haha

+pterodactyl eggs currently outdated-ish, use with caution